DarioSamo/LibXenoverse/README.md

 #### Modding the game
 It's recommended to use the data folder inside of data2.cpk to override the files from data.cpk.
 It's much smaller and faster to repack than the main big data.cpk.
 Use the CPKPack tool to extract and repack Dragon Ball Xenoverse's CPK files.

+WARNING: Repacking data2.cpk with the uncompressed files seem to just crash the game at the moment for some reason.
+Try extracting the files first with extract-data2.bat (leaves the files compressed) and repack those instead.

 ####License
 (todo)